 Section 1.
 Nominations.
 Notice of nominations shall be posted on Chapter bulletin boards not less than 15 days prior to the closing of nominations for Chapter officer positions.
 Any member in good standing of the Chapter may submit his/her name for nomination.
 Nominations must be in writing and must be received by the Chapter President no later than 45 days prior to the end of the term of the existing officers.
 No member shall accept nomination for more than one Chapter officer position.

 Section 2.
-[The election of officers may be by mail ballot or by in-person voting during a Chapter membership meeting via ballot box.
-If the election is to be held during a membership meeting, the notice of the meeting shall include the fact that Chapter officers will be elected at the meeting.]
 Election of officers shall be by secret ballot and must be completed prior to the expiration of the term of the existing officers.
 The Chapter President shall appoint a Balloting Committee consisting of three members in good standing of the Chapter.
 The balloting Committee shall prepare the ballots and otherwise administer the election.
-The ballots will be tallied by the Balloting Committee.
-Any member in good standing may attend and observe the tally of ballots.
+The ballots will be verified by the Balloting Committee.
+Any member in good standing may attend and observe the verification of ballots.

 Section 3.
 The elected officers shall assume office upon the expiration of the term of the existing officers.